mokyen/okyensourcesoftware/dmi.md

 > "There should never be more than one reason for a class to change."

-In _Clean Architecture_, Uncle Bob refines this as:
+In *Clean Architecture*, Uncle Bob refines this as:

 > "A module should be responsible to one, and only one, actor."

 (Note that Martin states that the term 'module' here is referring to "a cohesive set of functions and data structures", not to [C++20 modules](https://en.cppreference.com/w/cpp/language/modules).)

-Klaus Iglberger states SRP a bit differently as a
+Klaus Iglberger states SRP a bit differently as...

+### OCP

 ## Core Guidelines